braycarlson/alphares/README.md

 The truth is I am not sure.
 Here are some fixes that have helped others:

 1. Close Fortnite, delete `GameUserSettings.ini`, re-open Fortnite to generate a new settings file, close Fortnite and then use alphares.
-2. Run alphares as an administrator.
+2. Run `alphares.exe` as an administrator.
 3. Uninstall and reinstall Fortnite.

 ### Why does alphares say there is no configuration file?